Dheeraj-18/React-vault/07_Into-to-React-components/Notes.txt

 //                },
 //              }

-// React Component: Yey above is a React components SO react element which has 'type' function which return a JSX i.e React element
+// React Component: Yey above is a React components SO react element which has 'type' function which return a JSX that React element
 //                  is called React Component
-//       << The above line is Magic line which impress the interviewer show you inDepth Knowledge about React >>
+//       << The above line is Magic line which impress the interviewer show your inDepth Knowledge about React >>

-// Actual Definition : React Component is a javascript Function which name with capital latter which return a JSX that is called
+// Actual Definition : React Component is a javascript Function which name usually with capital latter which return a JSX that is called
 //                     React component Or form visual perspective Reusable piece of UI called react component
 //